Tuesday, 23 July 2024

 HOW IT WENT DOWN

 One high point was a chase across a gated community in golf carts and a sandwich delivery van.
-Another was two low-level Tcho-Tcho gangsters following the group by means of a bloodhound: a rando office worker snagged off the street and doped to the gills with the time-viewing drug Compound Liao.
+Another was two low-level Tcho-Tcho gangsters following the group via blatantly unnatural means, while being insufferably stupid thugs.
+Loved to add cut scenes to the pair, it both added tension and some much-needed levity.

-Finally, one of the players payed off his debt to Stephen Alzis by giving him the Deck of Many Things.
-After drawing a bunch of cards of course!
-This mutated him into an 8-foot fireproof ogre and led him to decide that perhaps it was time for a career change out of view of Delta Green.
-In return for the Deck, the character asked for one favor for themselves, and a healthy trustfund for his daughter.
+Finally, one of the players payed off his debt to beloved wacko sorceror Stephen Alzis.
+In return for giving Alzis an artefact from the Green Box, the character asked for one favor for themselves, and a healthy trustfund for his daughter.

-Alzis, who I've been playing as an insufferable fop, to his off-screen accountant: "Michael is a trust fund something for poor people?
-Would 87 million dollars do, or is that too little?"
+Alzis, who I've been playing as an insufferable fop, to his off-screen accountant: "Michael, is a trust fund something for poor people?
+Would 87 million dollars do, or is that too small an amount?"

 Only after closing the deal did the player wonder out loud whether it had been a good idea to hand over this weird pack of cards to a powerful sorcerer.
-But hey, what could possibly happen?
+But hey, what could possibly go wrong?

 Delta Green #3 — Promises / Minimalism

 I'm a longtime reader and fan of Throne of Salt, an old-school D&D blogger who also ventures into Call of Cthulhu themery.
 His...scene? scenario snapshot?...Minimalism is a masterpiece of scene-setting, with maximum vibes in minimal wordage.
 I just had to try and run it.
-As an in-medias-res opening it lacks a set-up of course, so I added that in via "three days earlier" based on the shotgun scenario Promises (Jon Hook, shotgun contest 2018).
+I added a lead-in using the opening of the shotgun scenario Promises (Jon Hook, shotgun contest 2018).
 I also wrote a weird location of my own to stitch the two together:

 Overview of the various platforms floating in the dark subdimension of the Buffer, an extradimensional space I added to this scenario.
 A cargo elevator takes people from place to place.